 Course Requirements and Policies

-The following are frequently referenced policies.
+The following are frequency referenced policies.
 For a complete list, visit the Policies Appendix.

-• Academic middle (between the top 50% and the top 20% of their class)
+• in the academic middle (between the top 50% and the top 20%)

 In order to ensure a U of M course offered through CIS functions at the University level, at least 75% of participating students need to be enrolled for U of M credit.
 Up to 25% may be enrolled for high school credit only.
-All students must meet the student eligibility criteria, whether or not they are enrolled for U of M credit.
+All students are required to meet the student eligibility criteria, whether or not they are enrolled for U of M credit.

 CIS instructors and schools need to observe the same class-size limits that are used in discussion sections of the course taken by University students; these limits are set by the academic departments that own the courses.
 Students enrolled for U of M credit and those taking the course for high school credit only, are to be counted equally for the purposes of measuring class size.
 If a CIS instructor learns that any of their sections will exceed the class-size limit, they should communicate with their Faculty Coordinator to discuss any exceptions and implement strategies to manage workload.
 When monitoring class-size limits, CIS looks for a pattern of over-enrollment over a two-year period.
 If sections are repeatedly over-enrolled, schools risk losing the option to offer the course.